muquitMW/secondOrderModel/README.md

 and those N number of predicted output (probability density) is used as predictors for the second model.

 ## Data
-We attach a set of data for testing this approach.
+We attach a set of simulated data for testing this approach.
 Details regarding the data is available in comment section of FE_DataLoad.m

 ## Supporting function